htcondor/htcondor/docs/version-history/development-release-series-89.rst

 ..
 HTCondor version 8.9.3 released on Month Date, 2019.

+- Changed the *condor_annex* default AMIs to run Docker jobs.
+As a result, they no longer default to encrypted execute directories.
+  :ticket:`6690`

+- The Python binding's ``JobEventLog`` can now be pickled and unpickled, allowing users to preserve job-reading progress between process restarts.
+  :ticket:`6944`

 - Improved the speed of matchmaking in pools with partitionable slots by simplifying the slot's WithinResourceLimits expression.
 This new definition for this expression now ignores the job's